awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 If you encounter connection problems when attempting to import Amazon S3 file data, see the following for recommendations:
 + [Troubleshooting Amazon RDS identity and access](security_iam_troubleshoot.md)
-+ [Troubleshooting Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/troubleshooting.html) in the *Amazon Simple Storage Service Developer Guide*
++ [Troubleshooting Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/troubleshooting.html) in the *Amazon Simple Storage Service User Guide*
 + [Troubleshooting Amazon S3 and IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_iam-s3.html) in the *IAM User Guide*

 ## Using the aws\_s3\.table\_import\_from\_s3 function to import Amazon S3 data<a name="USER_PostgreSQL.S3Import.FileFormats"></a>